The Big Steal (1990 film)

-The Big Steal is a 1990 Australian teen comedy film set in Melbourne, Australia directed by Nadia Tass starring Ben Mendelsohn, Claudia Karvan and Steve Bisley.
+The Big Steal, working title Mark Clark Van Ark, is a 1990 Australian teen comedy film set in Melbourne, Australia, directed by Nadia Tass and starring Ben Mendelsohn, Claudia Karvan, and Steve Bisley.
 David Parker was the scriptwriter and cinematographer.
-The film went on to win three Australian Film Institute awards.
+The film won three Australian Film Institute awards.

 Plot

-Ben Mendelsohn plays 18 year-old Danny Clark in Footscray, Melbourne, a young man who is looking to increase his cool factor in order to secure the affections of Joanna, played by Claudia Karvan.
+18-year-old Danny Clark, a young man living in Footscray, a suburb of Melbourne, is looking to increase his cool factor in order to secure the affections of Joanna.

 Danny offers to take Joanna out for a ride in a Jaguar as a way to impress her, but his actual vehicle is a 1963 Nissan Cedric which Danny knows is not 'cool'.
-In need of a Jaguar in a hurry, Danny decides to trade the Nissan Cedric for a more impressive vehicle.
+In need of a Jaguar in a hurry, Danny decides to trade the Nissan Cedric for a more impressive car.

-Gordon Farkas, a crooked used car salesman played by Steve Bisley, tricks Danny into buying a 1973 Jaguar XJ6.
+Gordon Farkas, a crooked used car salesman, tricks Danny into buying a 1973 Jaguar XJ6.
 The Jaguar engine, true to form, blows up.
-After a confrontation which culminates with Joanna leaving Danny, an investigation of the engine reveals it's been swapped by Gordon Farkas.
+After a confrontation which culminates with Joanna leaving Danny, an investigation of the engine reveals it has been swapped by Gordon Farkas.
 Danny sets about seeking justice and winning back Joanna's affections.

-Daniel and friends trick Gordon while his car is parked in a multi storey car park, and put the blown up engine in Gordon's Jaguar.
+Daniel and friends trick Gordon while his car is parked in a multi-storey car park, and put the blown up engine in Gordon's Jaguar.
 Gordon, drunk, drives off without realising.
 He is arrested for going through a red light and for being drunk.
-Danny now has a perfect 4.2 l Jaguar to impress Joanna, which he does briefly when her parents are away for the weekend, until they return and surprise them and Danny flees.
+Danny now has a perfect 4.2 l Jaguar to impress Joanna, which he does briefly when her parents are away for the weekend, until they return and surprise them, and Danny flees.

 Everything unravels when Gordon mistakenly believes that Joanna's father has stolen his Jaguar engine and steals that car in error, defacing it, later getting his comeuppance.
-Various car chases result in Gordon failing to catch Danny, and a postscript shows Gordon serving 5 years in Pentridge prison for 37 Motor Traders Act offences, Danny and Joanna getting married later that year, and his friends in their ideal jobs in computing and car sales.
+Various car chases result in Gordon failing to catch Danny, and a postscript shows Gordon serving five years in Pentridge prison for 37 offences against the Motor Traders Act, Danny and Joanna getting married later that year, and his friends in their ideal jobs in computing and car sales.